elixir-europe/rdmkit/pages/your_tasks/ethics.md

     * In order to ensure conformity with ethical research principles, the following should also be considered for data management:
         * Follow general research ethics laws and guidelines (see below)
         * Minimise suffering of animals in research to the absolute minimum, following [the guidelines and laws relevant to your location as a baseline](national_resources).
 A sound documentation and management of research outputs is an essential cornerstone to reduce unnecessary repetitions of experiments.
 Consider the use of specialised LIMS systems to capture relevant [metadata](metadata_management)
-        * Reflect on potential future implications of the outcome of research and data capture and sharing for society and environment (RRI Toolkit, RRI Self-Reflection Tool) involving stakeholders of the research is an important measure in order to receive feedback.
+        * Reflect on potential future implications of the outcome of research and data capture and sharing for society and environment ({% tool "rri-toolkit" %}, {% tool "rri-self-reflection-tool" %}) involving stakeholders of the research is an important measure in order to receive feedback.
 If data is presented to stakeholders, this should happen in an accessible format and might require pre-processing, visualisation and guidance.
         * Transparency and reproducibility of the research project underpin the scientific rigour of the project and reduce unnecessary duplication of efforts.
 Good RDM following the FAIR principles is a cornerstone of these efforts.
 Continuous tracking of [provenance](provenance) from e.g. research subjects to samples to data and semantic annotation of processes ([documentation and metadata](metadata_management)) can enhance the trustworthiness and value of research findings.
         * Automated sharing of research data after a specific period or milestones and deliverables in a project can be a good mechanism to enhance the openness of a project ([data management coordination](dm_coordination))
 ​